urschrei/lonlat_bng/README.md

 ## Instructions

 - Ensure you have Rust 1.x installed
-- If you want to run the benchmark youself, install Pandas, IPython, Numpy, Pyproj, and their dependencies
+- If you want to run the benchmark yourself, install Pandas, IPython, Numpy, Pyproj, and their dependencies
 - Clone this repository
 - run `cargo build --release` from the repo root
 - run `ipython notebook`, and open `rust_BNG`.